kinglaine/portfolio/README.md

 # Portfolio
-### This site is still under construction
+### This site is still under construction...
-# This repo tracks changes for my Web-portfolio
+## This repo tracks changes for my Web-portfolio